 ABOUT THE FUND

-The BC Equestrian Trails Fund was established to provide support for HCBC member clubs and affiliates who have researched and planned a specific project related to the construction and/or maintenance of an equestrian trail, trailhead or horse camping site in British Columbia for public use.
-The fund for 2014 will total more than $25,000, allocated by the Horse Council BC board of directors, and increased annually by individual and corporate contributions.
+The BC Equestrian Trails Fund was established to provide support for HCBC member clubs and affiliates who have researched and planned a specific project related to the construction and/or maintenance of an equestrian trail, trailhead, or horse camping site in British Columbia for public use.
+The fund for 2022 totaled more than $24,000, allocated by the Horse Council BC Board of Directors, and increased annually by individual and corporate contributions.

-The BCETF money should be used as "seed funding" to obtain additional funding from other granting agencies.
-A review committee appointed by HCBC will receive, review and approve specific funding proposals.
-Submission deadline is April 15, 2014.
+The BCETF money should be used as “seed funding” to obtain additional funding from other granting agencies.
+A review committee appointed by HCBC will receive, review, and approve specific funding proposals.

 WHO CAN APPLY?